 So – you may also be wondering – why windows?
 Why don’t the women simply stand outside as they do in Vietnam?

 I found this explanation from Red Light District Guide Website

 The authorities quickly realized that it was impossible to enforce the law in the area around the Old Church, the old prostitution district.
 So an unofficial policy of tolerating this business was adopted.
 As long as the women worked inside and were not standing in the door openings they could do their business.
 Women made potential customers aware of their presence thru a small opening between the curtains and a soft knock on the window.
 As the years went by the curtains opened more and more.

-I longed to learn more about this interesting neighborhood and history, but unfortunately I missed the one and only weekly tour from the Prostitute Information Center .
-They had been short staffed the week I visited, but I had heard their tour and information is amazing -so definitely stop by their store if you are in the area.
+I longed to learn more about this interesting neighborhood and history, but unfortunately, I missed the one and only weekly tour from the Prostitute Information Center.
+They had been short-staffed the week I visited, but I had heard their tour and information are amazing -so definitely stop by their store if you are in the area.

 Since I couldn’t take any photos of the windows, I had to find other things to photograph.

 Alas – to end my night – I decided to give it a shot myself…a little moonlighting behind the window.
 The Prostitute Information Center allows you to take photos in their window.
 So since I am a bit older and slightly overweight, I decided to go with the marketing strategy of the veterans.
 What do you think?!